Analysis Screen in More Detail (Learn More)

 The Propagation loss curves for the four target depths and the reverberation loss curves (in yellow).
 We believe that the use of reverberation loss curves is a unique WADER feature and allows a direct comparison between received propagation loss and reverberation.

-The analysis screen is the final step in the range prediction process and displays the results obtained from running the propagation and reverberation loss models using the data supplied in the Sonar Editor, Main Screen and Environment Screen.
+The analysis screen is the final step in the range prediction process and displays the results obtained from running the propagation and reverberation loss models using the data supplied in the Main Screen, Environment Screen and Sonar Editor.

-Top left is the Probability of Detection diagram (PODgram) which provides a colour coded summary of sonar ranges against targets at different depths.
-Ranges are presented as % Probability of Detection – 25%, 50% and 75%.
-The X axis corresponds to distance along the track set on the Main Screen.
+Probability of Detection diagram (PODgram) provides a colour coded summary of sonar ranges against targets at different depths.
+Ranges are presented as % Probability of Detection: 25-50, 50-75 and >75%.
+The X axis corresponds to the distance along the track marked on the Main Screen.